 If you normally pay by cheque or card: We will continue to write to anyone whose lottery renewal is due to ask for payment.
 You may get a renewal letter asking you to pay a bit earlier to ensure we are able to process your payment in time to keep you in the draw.
 If you are able to pay us early or increase your normal payment, please be assured that any advance payments will be held on your account to ensure you are entered into all the draws as and when they take place.
 Please note that due to a change in law on 14th April 2020, we can no longer take lottery payments by credit card, we are now only allowed to take online and telephone payments for lottery and raffle by debit card or direct debit.

-One-off weekly tickets: One-off tickets are currently only available via our website.
+One-off weekly tickets: One-off tickets are currently only available via our website, where you can also check the current rollover prize.
 If draws are delayed, we will be unable to guarantee the value of the rollover jackpot prize that is advertised at the point of sale until the previous draws have taken place.
 In this instance we may decide to temporarily suspend the sale of one-off tickets.
 If you have a winning ticket, please contact us for advice on how to claim your prize during the current situation as different claiming procedures may be in place due to visitor restrictions at the hospice.

 On behalf of our staff, patients and their families, thank you all for your help and support at this very unusual and difficult time.

 - Visit the lottery office* or call us on 01543 434020

 - Speak to one of our Lottery Representatives (with social distancing in place)*

 - Complete the form on a lottery leaflet (regular weekly play only)